 The Fiverr platform

-For my lessons, I use Fiverr to handle payments (see below) and so you can download a video of the online lesson.
+or my lessons, I use Fiverr to handle payments (see below), to communicate, and to exchange files.
+I will also send you the Zoom link for the online session via Fiverr.
+And if we make a recording of the lesson, I will share the YouTube link to the recording with you via Fiverr as well.
 Before the first lesson, you must first create a Fiverr account.
 The videos of our lessons are for personal use only and may not be shared via social media or otherwise.

 Once you have a Fiverr account and we’ve scheduled the first lesson(s):